 - Adaptation Distillation: In this version, the Bad Future starts with the Cratchits mourning Tiny Tim's death, then moves on to the thieves selling Scrooge's belongings, then saves the men talking about Scrooge's death for last.
 In the book, these happen in the opposite order.
 This makes our realization that Scrooge is the despised, robbed dead man more gradual, instead of it being fairly obvious from the start.

 - Adaptation Expansion:

-- Adds an extended Start of Darkness sequence depicting how Scrooge and Marley were corrupted by an unscrupulous mentor luring them away from Fezziwig's good influence.
+- Adds an extended Start of Darkness sequence depicting how Scrooge was corrupted by an unscrupulous mentor, the Canon Foreigner Mr. Jorkin, luring him from Fezziwig's good influence.

 - Then there is the touching scene where Scrooge comes to Fred's house to accept his invitation for Christmas dinner at last, fearful that he would be rejected, only to find he needn't have doubted Fred's love.

 - This movie covers Fan's Death by Childbirth, as well as her final moments with her brother.